NixtonM/srsmp/docs/source/content/httrain.rst

 For the training data, two options are available.

 #.
-All data acquired are used for training and testing.
+All data acquired is used for training and testing.
 #.
 Specific files are used for training and testing only, respectively.

-For option 1 (all data used), copy all files to the folder *data/training*.
+For option 1 (all data used), copy all files to the training directory (:file:`train_dir`), as defined in the config file.

-For option 2 (specific files), copy all files for training to the folder *data/training* and all files for testing to the folder *data/test*.
+For option 2 (specific files), copy all files for training to the training directory and all files for testing to the testing directory (:file:`test_dir`), as defined in the config file.

 Adjust Variables
 ----------------